Meet our committed IFNA – UK and Ireland Chapter Executive Group!

-Alison Metcalfe PhD, BSc, RN and PG Certificate (Family Therapy), is Professor of Health Care Research and Pro Vice Chancellor for Teaching and Learning and College of Health and Wellbeing at Sheffield Hallam University, Sheffield, England.
+Alison Metcalfe PhD, PG Certificate (Family Therapy), BSc, RN, is Professor of Health Care Research and Pro Vice Chancellor for Teaching and Learning and College of Health and Wellbeing at Sheffield Hallam University, Sheffield, England.
 Alison leads a programme of research activity focusing on genetic risk communication and management of genetic conditions within families and between health professionals and families.
 Her work spans different life stages from antenatal to end of life care.
 The research examines the impact the genetic risk information has on people’s lives and Alison collaborates with families and health professionals to co-design new interventions to facilitate improved family communication and functioning in living with a long-term or inherited genetic condition.
 With an eclectic background, clinically Alison is a registered nurse working systemically with families to facilitate their coping and adaptation to living with an inherited genetic condition and its risks for children and young people.
 Academically, she has a joint honours degree in psychology and biology, a PhD in biomolecular science and a postgraduate certificate in family therapy.
 Having significant research management experience in both university and the UK’s National Health Service (NHS) settings, Alison is now the Pro Vice Chancellor for Health & Wellbeing at Sheffield Hallam University and was previously the Vice Dean for Research at the Florence Nightingale Faculty of Nursing & Midwifery (2011-2017).
 Alison has undertaken a number of leadership roles across universities in developing research activity from the entrepreneurial to translation and implementation of research into practice and has particular interests on improving development opportunities for staff and students.
 From her work, Alison publishes widely in the leading relevant peer-reviewed journals, regularly gives international plenary talks, lectures and invited workshops for health professionals and patient groups.
 She currently and has previously served on committees nationally and internationally that have focused on topics within Alison’s areas of experience and knowledge including; integrating genomics into practice, care and support of families, development of health professionals research skills and translation of research into practice.
 You can contact Alison by email, or you can find her on Twitter.

 Dr Linda Milnes

-Dr Linda Milnes is an Associate Professor in Children and Young People’s Nursing at the School of Healthcare, University of Leeds, Leeds, England.
+Linda Milnes PhD, MPhil, is an Associate Professor in Children and Young People’s Nursing at the School of Healthcare, University of Leeds, Leeds, England.
 Linda was an adult and children’s nurse for 15 years, before commencing her academic career at The University of Manchester.
 She has an MPhil and PhD in Nursing, the latter funded by an NIHR Doctoral Fellowship.
 Linda’s main teaching and research areas of expertise are children and young people with long-term conditions and their families, patient and parent/carer experiences of living with long-term conditions, self-care support and self-management interventions in healthcare across conditions such as asthma, cystic fibrosis, diabetes, ADHD and young people’s participation in consultations.
 Linda is an Associate Editor for the Future Healthcare Journal, RCP/London, has published in peer review journals and supervises PhD students including an NIHR Clinical Doctoral Fellow and an Asthma UK Centre for Applied Research funded studentship.

 Professor Sarah Neill

-Sarah Neill is Professor of Nursing at the University of Plymouth, Plymouth, England, Adjunct Associate Professor at Charles Sturt University, Australia, Co-Chair of the International Network for Child and Family Centred Care, Country Liaison Co-ordinator and member of the IFNA Conference Planning Committee and member of the Executive Board of the IFNA – UK and Ireland Chapter.
+Sarah Neill PhD, MSc, PGD Ed with RNT, BSc (Hons), RGN, RSCN, PGC Research Degree Supervision, is Professor of Nursing at the University of Plymouth, Plymouth, England, Adjunct Associate Professor at Charles Sturt University, Australia, Co-Chair of the International Network for Child and Family Centred Care, Country Liaison Co-ordinator and member of the IFNA Conference Planning Committee and member of the Executive Board of the IFNA – UK and Ireland Chapter.
 Sarah is an academic children’s nurse with over 25 years experience in higher education.
 Sarah is a passionate about research with patients and the public and her work focusses on patient experience research in the field of acute childhood illness and the co-development of interventions to support parents caring for acutely ill children with a total grant income over £300,000.
 Sarah leads the Acutely Sick Kid Safety Netting Interventions for Families (ASK SNIFF) research programme.
 Sarah has supervised two PhD and two Professional Doctorate students to completion.
 She has over 30 publications, 3 invited editorials, an edited textbook and over 45 national and international conference presentations.
 Sarah has made a significant contribution to professional practice through invited contributions which have ensured that her research has informed national policy, national practice guidelines, patient facing information, evidence based films for professionals and parents of young children and digital documentation of child health.
 She has contributed to the work of the leading professional organisation for nursing in the UK, the Royal College of Nursing, for over 25 years.
 Her work illustrates the consistently interconnected nature of research and professional practice.

 Dr Suja Somanadhan

-Dr Suja Somanadhan PhD, MSc, Grad.
-Dip.
-(Quality & Risk), Grad.
-Cert.
-Education, BA (Hons) RCN, RGN, RNT, is the Director of BSc Nursing (Children’s and General) Registration Programme and Assistant Professor at the UCD School of Nursing, Midwifery & Health Systems, Dublin, Ireland.
+Suja Somanadhan PhD, MSc, GradDip (Quality & Risk), GradCert Education, BA (Hons), RCN, RGN, RNT, is the Director of BSc Nursing (Children’s and General) Registration Programme and Assistant Professor at the UCD School of Nursing, Midwifery & Health Systems, Dublin, Ireland.
 Dr Somanadhan has been actively engaged with IFNA as a Country Liaison Co-ordinator, member of IFNA Pediatric Research Cluster, IFNA International Research Collaboration Subcommittee and a member of the Executive Board of the IFNA – UK and Ireland Chapter.
 She is a registered children’s nurse (RCN), registered general nurse (RGN) and registered nurse tutor (RNT) with over 20 years of clinical background in chronic and medically complex Illness in the paediatric population with a special interest in rare genetic disorders.
 Dr Somanadhan leads interdisciplinary research projects in the field of child and family health and well-being related to Rare and medically complex conditions.
 Examples of ongoing projects: SAMPI Project, IMPACT Study, Co-VisION Project.
 She is also the founder and lead of Rare Disease Research Partnership (RAinDRoP) in Ireland, a collaborative research partnership of the rare disease community in Ireland.
 Most recent appointments include Higher Education Institutions representative at the Rare Disease Taskforce Ireland, Executive member at the UCD CHilD Research Centre and Advisory Committee member at the Children’s Research Network Ireland and Northern Ireland.
 Dr Somanadhan has an honorary research associate fellowship with the Faculty of Nursing and Midwifery, Royal College of Surgeons, Ireland and she is the recipient of the prestigious Fulbright Scholar health impact award to pursue a research role at the University of Pittsburgh, Center for Rare Disease Therapy at UPMC Children’s Hospital of Pittsburgh, and at the National Center for Advancing Translational Sciences (NCATS) at the National Institutes of Health (NIH), USA.
 You can contact Suja by email: firstname.lastname@example.org or you can find her on Twitter.